Proofread your book yourself, but take care

 So go hunting.
 Also, use ‘Find’ for annoying double spaces between words.
 Another use is to check all of your character’s names.
 I have often found that I have used the wrong character’s name in a sentence by this method.

-Read your book backwards.
+Read your book backward.
 It may sound silly, but your brain concentrates on the story when you read, so proofread out of order.
 Perhaps last chapter first, or even print out a chapter and mix the pages up.
 This helps you concentrate on the text only.

 I also put a copy on my wife’s Kindle and she always finds more errors.
 As you can highlight the errors on your Kindle, you can then go back and correct your original manuscript.

 The last and I think the most valuable tip is never to try to proofread or edit unless you have had a few weeks break from writing your manuscript.
 Your head is overloaded at the writing stage, so your brain just does not want to do it.
 It’s still too much in love with your story to find fault.

 Now that you have completed a thorough cleaning up, it’s time to find someone independent to at least proofread for you.
 Friend, spouse, son, or daughter is fine, but rarely critical enough.
 But if professional services are too expensive for your project, at least you know you have improved your book.